What is CPT?

 Students must maintain the following terms in order to stay on CPT, renew CPT, or change employers on CPT:

-- Must attend ALL of your on-campus classes every quarter.
+• Must attend ALL of your on-campus (in-person) classes every quarter.

-- Must stay in good standing, which includes your F-1 status, academic standing, student conduct, and financial standing with WUST.
+• Must stay in good standing, which includes your F-1 status, academic performance, student conduct, and financial obligation with WUST.

 Students can participate in unlimited part-time CPT (20 hours per week or less) with no consequences.